Driving Change in Higher Education

 • A final assessment report and QSCS accreditation for 3 years

-In addition, the project will offer:
+In addition, the project offers:

 • Support to establish an internal project working group across the university, with one person leading and others supporting the work